 An EU project must already have been approved by its principal financier before any application can be made for Third Country Participation funding from SI.
 The Swedish Institute will require applicants to supply documentation confirming that EU financing has been granted.
+A signed contract for the EU funding must be presented before the contract with SI may be signed.
 See further details in Section 11.